 Differences Between the Sony a5100 and the Sony a6000

-First off, we have to point out that both cameras are compact, and the difference in size is almost negligible in use.
+First, we have to point out that both cameras are compact, and the difference in size is almost negligible in use.
 The Sony a5100 measures 2.5 x 4.3 x 1.4 inches.
 The Sony a6000, on the other hand, is slightly bigger with a measurement of 2.6 x 4.7 x 1.8 inches.
-Like we mentioned earlier, the difference in size is negligible.
+As we mentioned earlier, the difference in size is negligible.
 It almost doesn’t even exist.

 Now, let’s talk about grip.
 The Sony a6000 has a much better grip when you compare it to the a5100.
 Because the a5100 is smaller, it might feel a little flimsy for photographers with larger hands.

-Plus, these are interchangeable cameras which means that you can mount different lenses on either camera.
-Now, since the a6000 is a little bigger, mounting a large lens means you’d still have a little more room for a good grip.
+Plus, these are interchangeable cameras, meaning you can mount different lenses on either camera.
+Since the a6000 is a little bigger, mounting a large lens means you’d still have a little more room for a good grip.
 You won’t get that leeway with the a5100.

 In weight, the Sony a6000 comes in slightly heavier.
 The a6000 weighs 12 ounces or 0.34 kilograms.
 The a5100, on the other hand, weighs 10 ounces or .28 kilograms.
 Again, you’re unlikely to notice the difference when handling both cameras.

-An articulating screen is a beneficial feature for any photographer: amateur or expert.
-With an articulating screen, shooting videos and taking photos from otherwise impossible angles becomes a lot easier.
+An articulating screen is a beneficial feature for amateur or expert photographers.
+With an articulating screen, shooting videos and taking photos from otherwise impossible angles becomes much easier.